 When someone makes a qualifying action after clicking on your link (either by making a purchase, signing up with their email address, or just clicking in the case of pay per click) this is known as a conversion.

 For the purpose of this guide, I will mainly be talking about pay per sale affiliate programs because they are the most common and the most profitable way you can earn money from affiliate marketing.

 There are many benefits to affiliate marketing that make it a great source of income for bloggers.
 Some of the benefits of affiliate marketing:

 - Passive income.
 Once you have created content containing affiliate links, you don’t have to do anything else.
-I have one blog post that consistently earns me a couple hundred dollars a month, just because it gets a good amount of traffic and contains affiliate links.
+I have several blog posts that consistently earn me a couple hundred dollars a month, just because they get a good amount of traffic every month and contain affiliate links.

 - Easier than products or services.
 While many bloggers create their own products or offer services on their blog, both of those things are time and skill intensive.
 Affiliate marketing is super easy to set up and start earning.